 Update on OSV Newbuild Program #5.
 During the first quarter of 2018, the Company notified the shipyard that was constructing the remaining two vessels in the Company's nearly completed 24-vessel domestic newbuild program that it was terminating the construction contracts for such vessels.
 As of the date of termination, these two remaining vessels, both of which are 400 class MPSVs, were projected to be delivered in the second and third quarters of 2019, respectively.
 Due to the uncertainty of the timing and location of future construction activities, these vessels are currently projected to be delivered in the second and third quarters of 2020, respectively.
 The Company has conservatively projected to incur the remaining cash outlays associated with this program during fiscal 2019 and fiscal 2020, as set forth below.
-On October 2, 2018, the shipyard filed suit for wrongful termination against the Company responded to the lawsuit and asserted its own claims.
+On October 2, 2018, the shipyard filed suit for wrongful termination against the Company in the 22nd Judicial District Court for the Parish of St. Tammany in the State of Louisiana.
+In December 2018, the Company responded to the lawsuit and asserted its own claims.
 The Company intends to vigorously defend its position and considers the shipyard's claims to be without merit.
-As previously reported, the Company remains in discussions with the surety of the shipyard contracts to facilitate the completion of the construction of the vessels at a completion yard under the surety's performance bonds.
+As previously reported, the Company remains in discussions with the surety of the shipyard contracts to facilitate the completion of the vessels at a completion yard under the surety's performance bonds.